-You can’t have missed the news that amazon is moving into logistics, with them buying part of an air freight company.
+You can’t have missed the news that Amazon is moving into logistics, with them buying part of an air freight company.
 It seems they are not the only ones.
-If the intentions of a company can be derived from its April fools jokes, then Google is going to move into logistics for sure!
-Check out their logistics related April Fools ideas below:
+If we can derive the intentions of a company from its April fools jokes, then Google is going to move into logistics for sure!
+Check out their logistics-related April Fools ideas below:

 Google Australia launched an app, which would work well well in any warehouse.
 It matches goods and tells you the relevant location.

 A lot of companies have announced test with delivery using drones.
-Google have launched a new “last mile” service for delivering goods with Google Express.
+Google has launched a new “last mile” service for delivering goods with Google Express.
 Looks fine to me…

 The last new product Google launched for April Fools has great logistics potential as well.
-They are not the only one working on self driving vehicles, but I’m pretty sure they are the only ones with this concept.
+They are not the only ones working on self-driving vehicles, but I’m pretty sure they are the only ones with this concept.
 It is being launched as a consumer product here, but I see logistics potential.
 DHL is delivering packages with bicycles for years:

 Bicycles are much more flexible when it comes to navigating busy streets, so who knows how viable this Google product is:

 Waffle House to offer Delivery